esnet/iperf/docs/invoking.rst

                  hashes; more information on the structure of  the  file  can  be found in the EXAMPLES section.

-          --time-drift-threshold seconds
+          --time-skew-threshold seconds
-                 time drift threshold (in seconds) between the server and client during the authentication process.
+                 time skew threshold (in seconds) between the server and client during the authentication process.

    CLIENT SPECIFIC OPTIONS